 A Mexico Beach Trip Packing List for Carry-On Only Travelers

 I’ve spent a lot of time exploring Mexico over the years, including many of its popular beach areas.
+Sayulita and Todos Santos are two underrated favorites.
 For some, a Mexico beach vacation will be just a part of a larger trip, covering more inland locations like Mexico City, Oaxaca, or San Miguel de Allende.
 Regardless of where your travels in Mexico take you, this packing list will work for any beach trip from 5-10 days.
 I’ve also included a notes of things to add if you do go inland as well.
 Whether you’re heading to Baja California or Cancun, the coast of Oaxaca or Sayulita, here’s what to pack for a Mexico beach vacation.

 Luggage: 25L-35L bag

-Generally, if you’re traveling carry-on only, you’ll want to stick to something that’s 45L or less.
-However, this is the maximum amount you’re allowed to bring and personally, I prefer to pack something smaller (around 28-35L).
+If you’re traveling carry-on only, you’ll want to stick to something that’s 45L or less.
+This is the maximum you’re able to bring and personally I prefer to pack something smaller (around 28-35L).
 This gives me more options for transportation when I’m on the ground, is less cumbersome, and is less likely to be gate checked or not fit in the overhead compartment of a smaller, regional plane.
-Plus, it’s always easier to pack light when you’re going somewhere warm, right?

 🌵Planning a trip to Baja, California?
 Download the Digital Guide to Todos Santos